Text-to-SQL Systems: Tutorial & Best Practices

 Though LLMs' capabilities constantly evolve, it's essential to know that the generated SQL for a given prompt may vary with each model iteration.
 This could cause challenges when implementing text-to-SQL systems across several versions of LLMs, as previously functional queries could show unexpected behavior.
 A continuous assessment mechanism is essential for the whole system and individual queries.
 This framework will monitor the model's performance, maintain consistency between versions, and identify any differences that occur during system updates.

-One of a semantic layer's primary advantages is its capacity to organize data into business definitions.
+A semantic layer's primary advantage is its capacity to organize data into business definitions.
 The semantic layer translates business-friendly definitions into queries the database can understand rather than requiring users to know the exact database schema or technical terminology.

 For instance, a business user could query, “What are the sales in North America for Q2?”
 The semantic layer automatically maps the natural language query elements “sales,” “North America,” and “Q2” to the corresponding columns and tables in the database, thereby transforming the query into a precise SQL query.